zzmtsvv/ORL/README.md

 This repository contains experiments of different reinforcement learning algorithms applied to 3 MuJoCo environments - `Walker2d, Hopper and Halfcheetah`.
 Essentially, there are 2 models in comparison: Adaptive Behavior Cloning Regularization [1] (in short, `redq_bc`) and Supported Policy Optimization for Offline Reinforcement Learning [2] (in short, `spot`).

 ## General setup
 I've chosen these datasets from gym as they are from MuJoCo, i.e. require learning of complex underlying structufe of the given task with trade-off in short-term and long-term strategies and Google Colab doesn't die from them ;).
 I have also used `d4rl` [3] library at https://github.com/tinkoff-ai/d4rl as a module to get offline dataset.
 Datasets used from `d4rl` for environments mentioned above: `medium` and `medium-replay`.
-Both models have the same base structure in architecture and training - actor-critic model [6] combined with [7].
+Both models have the same base structure in architecture and training - actor-critic model [6] combined with Double Q-learning [7].

 Models (both redq_bc and spot) were trained on this offline dataset first using `Adam` optimizer with `lr = 3e-4`.
 The same with online training.
 Scripts can be found in appropriate folders (`adaptive_bc` and `spot`)